 If you feel uncomfortable about working in someone else’s house, be upfront with your family and tell them that you like to take precautions for everyone’s safety.
 You can offer to bring your own Nest cameras and set them up in their house during your work hours.
 Then, just get someone you trust who can check in on you every now and then.
 This way, you’re safe, and the family knows it.

 Before you’re even hired, you can start being safety conscious during the interview.
 I usually prefer to interview in the family’s home; however, if safety is of the utmost concern during this stage, you can make it your policy to the only interview in public spaces.
 Interviewing in a public area ensures you’re in a neutral and safe space.
+One item that can help once you get the job is a first aid kit.

 Here, we busted four of the most common myths keeping potential nannies from getting their dream job.
 But, there is still one myth that we haven’t yet tackled: